n8n Intgration guide

 You can send several files in a payload, but keep in mind that all of them will be treated as one document.
 Uploading multiple different documents can lead to inaccurate extraction and unreliable results.

-• Good: multiple images, each image is a single page of the same document.
+• Good: Multiple images, each image is a single page of the same document.

-• Bad: multiple images, each image is a separate document you want to extract information from.
+• Bad: Multiple images, each image is a separate document you want to extract information from.

-Example cURL Request
+Example cURL request:

 curl -X POST https://extractor.easybits.tech/api/pipelines/YOUR_PIPELINE_ID \